-Guide to Everything Turkey (with recipe)
+Guide to Everything Turkey (Recipes included)

-Guide to Everything Turkey (with recipe)
+Guide to Everything Turkey (Recipes included)

 About Your Turkey